Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Kentavious Caldwell-Pope included, take on the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope be on the court for the Denver Nuggets at 10:00 PM on Thursday against the Phoenix Suns in the 2023 NBA Playoffs.

-In this article, we look at Caldwell-Pope's available prop bets, providing stats to help you figure out the best wagers to make.
+Below, we break down Caldwell-Pope's stats and trends to help you pick out the best prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns